ABOUT THE NARLA LAB

 Linda Howell, Administrative Specialist, joined the Division of Genetic Medicine in May 2018.
 Linda began her career at Michigan Medicine in May of 2001 as an Administrative Assistant Senior in the Division of Hematology/Oncology.
 When Dr. Narla joined the University of Michigan as the Chief of Genetic Medicine in May 2018, Linda became a valuable part of his team.
 Linda coordinates activity of the division and academically supports Dr. Narla.

-Caitlin O’Connor is a Ph.D.
-Student in the Pharmacology Department at Case Western Reserve University.
+Caitlin O’Connor is a Research Fellow in the Narla Lab with a Ph.D. from the Pharmacology Department at Case Western Reserve University.
 She earned her undergraduate degree at Saint Mary’s University of Minnesota earning a B.A. in Biochemistry and Biophysics with a minor in Biology.
 After graduation, she worked as an Analytical Chemist at Pace Analytical Life Sciences where she worked in the raw materials group.
 Here, she performed a wide variety of testing for pharmaceutical products and served as a technical lead for the group.
 Caitlin joined Dr. Narla’s lab in December of 2013.

-Caroline is a Ph.D. candidate in the department of pharmacology at Case Western University.
+Caroline is a Research Fellow in the Narla lab with a Ph.D. in Pharmacology from Case Western Reserve University.
 She first joined the Narla lab as a research assistant when it was located at Mount Sinai in New York City and joined the lab for her graduate work at Case Western.
-Her thesis work investigates the potential to inhibit cancer growth driven by the c-MYC oncogene by negatively regulating it through activation of the tumor suppressor, PP2A.
-Her research focuses on cancers characterized to be frequently driven by c-MYC such as Lymphoma, Lung, Breast and Prostate Cancer.
+Her thesis work investigated the potential to inhibit cancer growth driven by the c-MYC oncogene by negatively regulating it through activation of the tumor suppressor, PP2A.
+Her current research investigates the mechanisms by which PP2A may contribute to the regulation of cell metabolism.

 Dr. Jiang Hu, Ph.D., Lab Technician